Sen-Se1/advanced-python-labs/README.md

 - **Requests** – for seamless communication with APIs and web services
 - **FastAPI** – a high-performance framework for building APIs with modern Python
 - **Streamlit** – for creating interactive web apps for data science and ML
+- **PostgreSQL** – for database integration with FastAPI applications

 ---